willamowius/callgen323/ReadMe.txt

 HOW TO COMPILE
 ==============

-On Linux, *BSD, Solaris or macOS X:
+On Linux, *BSD, Solaris or MacOS X:

 Install gcc, OpenSSL dev package and all libraries that might be needed to compile H323Plus video codecs.